Assigning Multi-Robot Tasks to Multitasking Robots: Approach

 \subsection{Running Example}

 As a running example, we will examine a scenario in which a robot must push several boxes to a goal area (see Fig. ~\ref{fig:motivating}); each box corresponds to a single task.
 The two boxes are initially on the ground.
 Consider a situation where the robot only has enough battery power for one trip, or where the robot must push the boxes through a one-way door.
 In such a case, assuming the robot is capable of pushing both boxes at the same time, the robot is required to perform multitasking by stacking one box on top of the other and pushing them together by pushing the bottom box.
-While this may be intuitive from a human's perspective, it involves substantial challenges that are representative of both the synergistic and constraining aspects in multitasking.
+While this may be intuitive from a human's perspective, it involves substantial challenges that are representative of both the synergistic and restrictive aspects in multitasking.
 The robot must:

-\begin{enumerate} \item (\textbf{\textit{Synergistic}}) Understand that multiple tasks can be achieved simultaneously, e.g., when pushing the bottom box, the top box is also pushed if they are stacked; \item (\textbf{\textit{Constraining}}) Identify and respect any additional constraints as a result of multitasking, e.g., having a box on top of the bottom box effectively increases the weight of the bottom box and the pushing power required. \end{enumerate}
+\begin{enumerate} \item (\textbf{\textit{Synergistic}}) Understand that multiple tasks can be achieved simultaneously, e.g., when pushing the bottom box, the top box is also pushed if they are stacked; \item (\textbf{\textit{Restrictive}}) Identify and respect any additional constraints as a result of multitasking, e.g., having a box on top of the bottom box effectively increases the weight of the bottom box and the pushing power required. \end{enumerate}

-With existing approaches, considering these aspects would require building the conditions of each aspect above into problem specifications on a problem-by-problem basis: e.g., by redefining the box stack to be a single task with an updated weight.
-In this paper, we introduce a formalism that enables the representation of such knowledge in a \textit{problem-independent} way.
-As a result, our formalism and solution methods together allow robots to flexibly reason about and solve novel scenarios in the same domain, such as when there are more than two boxes to be moved.
+With existing approaches, considering these aspects would require building the conditions of each aspect above into problem specifications on a problem-by-problem basis: e.g., combining the two tasks by redefining the box stack to be a single task with an updated weight.
+This becomes infeasible when there are more boxes and robots, boxes have different weights, heavy boxes should not be stacked on lighter ones, and robots have different pushing powers.
+In this paper, we introduce a formalism that represents such knowledge in a \textit{problem-independent} way.
+As a result, our formalism and solution methods together allow robots to flexibly reason about and solve novel scenarios {in the same domain.}